newtykip/newtykip/README.md

 <h3>hey, i'm newt~</h3>

-i'm a femboy streamer and programmer from the united kingdom. my preferred pronouns are she/her or they/them.

-i have been programming since i was nine and i'm currently trying to diversify and learn new programming languages. i love using node.js and java.

-i enjoy playing games like <a href="https://osu.ppy.sh/users/16009610">osu</a> (<a href="http://osuskills.com/user/Newt x3">skills</a>), minecraft, and terraria. i also play guitar and tweet a lot on my <a href="https://twitter.com/newtykins">twitter</a>.
+i'm the head of engagement and tech at the venting forest, a mental health support discord server that has been serving ~3k people daily since april 2018! i have been programming since i was nine and i'm currently trying to diversify and learn new programming languages. node.js and java are my bread and butter! i enjoy playing rhythm games like <a href="https://osu.ppy.sh/users/16009610">osu</a> (<a href="http://osuskills.com/user/Newt x3">osu!skills</a>), minecraft, and terraria. i also enjoy making music in my spare time! if you ever need to talk to me, you can find me on discord @newt <3#1234

 thanks for checking my profile out c:
 </span>